-*Cookery classes are offered and Saba The Cookbook is available from the restaurant and online from their website, €30.
-[Proceeds to: The Bone Marrow transplant Unit, Our Lady's Children's Hospital, Crumlin and The Thai Red Cross Society.]
+*Cookery classes are offered: running 10am-4pm on Sundays, the cost is €150 per person and includes, class, lunch with wine/beer and a signed copy of the award winning 'Saba:The Cookbook'; see website for details and available dates.
+Saba The Cookbook is also available from bookshops, the restaurant and online from their website, price €30.
+[Proceeds to: The Bone Marrow Transplant Unit, Our Lady's Children's Hospital, Crumlin and The Thai Red Cross Society.]